plmqaz-bot/wholeren/README.md

 Filters as needed.

-make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format
+make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.